Effective as of: 09.01.2021

 - Maintain security administration tools adequate for departments to control access to the information held, processed, or transported by the department on their behalf.

-- Administer security for Computer Services staff and services.
+- Administer security for ICTS Department staff and services.

 - Assist departments with the implementation of access control decisions.